USEPA/EPA_MOVES_Model/docs/Readme.md

 * [Tips for Faster MOVES Runs](TipsForFasterMOVESRuns.md): Suggestions for how to structure MOVES runs to be as efficient as possible

+* [Installation Troubleshooting.pdf](InstallationTroubleshooting.pdf): Answers for frequently asked questions regarding installation issues

+* [QuickStartGuideToAccessingMariaDBData.pdf](QuickStartGuideToAccessingMariaDBData.pdf): Tips for users who are transitioning from MySQL and MySQL Workbench to MariaDB and HeidiSQL

 ## MOVES Cheat Sheets:

 These PDF cheat sheets summarize common tables and values used to create MOVES runs and interpret their outputs.